AlexLamson/safebooru-predict/README.md

 # safebooru-predict
 Predict user ratings for anime-style images

+## To Do
+- make the sampling procedure artificially include more samples of non-zero scores

 ## Pipeline
 - download all metadata
 - sample from that xml file so that amount of data is reasonable